Privacy Policy

 -

-Civic Congress may amend this Privacy Policy to reflect civic tools, accessibility standards, or legal obligations.
+Civic Congress may amend this Privacy Policy to reflect civic tools, Accessibility standards, or legal obligations.

 -